 How to receive laser treatment

-Book a free initial consultation at our clinic in Kew.
+Book an initial consultation at our clinic in Kew.
 When you arrive, we'll ask you to fill in a questionnaire about your medical history and lifestyle details.
 Then, you'll meet with one of our accredited dermal clinicians.

 You can let us know which areas concern you the most, and where you'd like to receive treatment.
 We'll then take photos of your skin using our Clinical Imaging System, highlighting the pigmentation.